-- Immerse the brisket in the cold brine and use a weight to keep the meat submerged (I used 4 tin cans to weigh down the lid of my slow cooker – you can use a glass or ceramic tray).
+- Immerse the brisket in the cold brine, add a plate on top and use a weight to keep the meat submerged for the duration of the brining process.

 - Store in the fridge for a week, turning the brisket every day to distribute the salt.

-- After 7 days, rinse the meat very thoroughly.
-Place it in a large pot full of water and slowly bring to the boil.
+- Place it in a large pot full of water and slowly bring to the boil.
 Simmer gently for 2-4 hours depending on size.
 Once meat is tender remove from pot and transfer to a warm dish.

 - Slice thinly (only slice as much as you need) and serve piled high on rye bread with mustard and pickles.
 You can warm the sliced salt beef in the microwave before making the sandwiches.